glaciers-in-archives/snowman/README.md

 ### Timing your builds

-Sometimes when you work on large sites, it can be useful to time your builds to measure the impact of various changes.
-All Snowman commands, therefore, got a flag named `timeit`.
-The `timeit` flag will once the command finishes executing print its execution time.
-While this is mostly useful for measuring built times all Snowman commands support it.
+Sometimes when you work on large sites, it can be useful to time your build processes to measure the impact of changes.
+All Snowman commands, therefore, have a flag named `timeit`.
+This prints a command's execution time to the console.
+While this is mostly useful for measuring build times, all Snowman commands support it.

 ## License